My Cherie

 The album marked Easton's reunion with producer Christopher Neil, who worked on her first three albums.
-To date, this marks the last Easton album to be released stateside.

 The songs "Flower in the Rain" and "Dance Away the Blues" were both used in a TV episode of "The Outer Limits" entitled "Falling Star", featuring Easton as a faded rock star.

 "Flower in the Rain" was co-written by Easton and released as a single in France.

+Critical reception

+Billboard's review in their issue dated 25 February 1995 stated, "Easton previews her forthcoming album with a swinging ballad that sways with lush, retro-R&B rhythms.
+Easton sounds as good as ever.
+Producer Denny Diante surrounds her with brassy horns and swirling background vocals.
+In all, a solid contender for Top 40, AC and urban level play."